Physics

 In the Lower School we follow the Edexcel IGCSE course.
 We attempt to include as much practical work as possible.
 The course is up-to-date, relevant and challenging, providing an excellent foundation to study the sciences at a higher level.

-At A Level we follow the AQA course and in the IB we offer Higher Level Physics and Standard Level Astronomy.
+At A Level we follow the AQA course and in the IB we offer both Higher Level and Standard Level Physics.
 Both courses are suitably rigorous, but with a strong emphasis on practical work.

 Head of Department: Heather Murphy